FlyingDomotic/domoticz-ff_smsserver-plugin/README.md

 ```
 ./FF_SmsServerConfig.py
 ```
-5. Run makeDoc.py script, which will create config.txt file, sorted by Domoticz device name, containing available commands on your installation.
+5. Run makeDoc.py script, which will dummp Domoticz values and allowed commands, sorted by Domoticz device name.
 Don't forget to add chosen prefix (by default domoticz) in front of each command.
 ```
 ./makeDoc.py
 ```